TCU vs. Georgetown College Basketball Predictions & Picks - December 2

 Spread & Total Prediction for TCU vs. Georgetown

 TCU has compiled a 3-3-0 record against the spread this season, while Georgetown is 2-4-0.
-A total of three out of the Horned Frogs' games this season have gone over the point total, and four of the Hoyas' games have gone over.
-The teams average 171.4 points per game, 15.9 more points than this matchup's total.
+The Horned Frogs have a 3-3-0 record hitting the over, while games involving the Hoyas have a record of 4-2-0 when it comes to hitting the over.
+The teams average 171.4 points per game, 18.9 more points than this matchup's total.

 Sportsbook Promo Codes